kazeburo/Plack-Middleware-Session-Simple/README.md

 # DESCRIPTION

 Plack::Middleware::Session::Simple is a yet another session management module.
-This middleware supports psgix.session and psgi.session.options.
+This middleware has compatibility with Plack::Middleware::Session by supporting psgix.session and psgi.session.options.
-Plack::Middleware::Session::Simple has compatibility with Plack::Middleware::Session
-and you can reduce unnecessary accessing to store and Set-Cookie header.
+You can reduce unnecessary accessing to store and Set-Cookie header.

 This module uses Cookie to keep session state. does not support URI based session state.